2025 New York corrections officers' strike: Background

 The last strike by state prison guards, in 1979, lasted for 16 days.
 The National Guard was also activated during that strike.
 That strike was considered a failure for the guards and their union.

 The director of the Correctional Association of New York, an independent monitoring group, described the prison system as "teetering on the edge" before the strike.
 According to statistics from the DOCCS, assault of officers by prisoners nearly doubled in 2024, and assaults of prisoners by officers more than doubled.
 Officers were often forced to work 16- or 24-hour shifts.
 Representatives for NYSCOPBA stated that working conditions had been deteriorating since the passing of the 2022 HALT Act, which limits the use of solitary confinement and requires alternative rehabilitation programs.
 NYSCOPBA had previously sued to overturn the HALT Act before it went into effect.
 The union representatives also blamed a long-standing staffing crisis in state prisons.
 Like prisons across the United States, staffing decreased in state prisons after the COVID-19 pandemic: however, the state prison population declined faster, leaving New York state prisons with one guard per two prisoners, among the highest rates nationwide.
 Despite that, "structural short-staffing" remained a persistent problem.

 At NYSCOPBA's bimonthly meeting earlier in February, some members unsuccessfully attempted to introduce a motion to strike.
 At that meeting, the executive board of the union voted that they had "no confidence" in DOCCS commissioner Daniel Martuscello III.
 Martuscello had recently written a memo saying that, due to staff shortages, DOCCS would have to make do at 70% staffing levels.

 In the week preceding the strike, inmates at Collins Correctional Facility took control of three dorms.
 Lockdown at Collins was not lifted until the 15th.
 Charges against corrections officers involved in the killing of Robert Brooks were expected the week that the strike began; those charges came on February 20.

 Strike

-Strikes began on February 17, with guards at Collins, Elmira Correctional Facility, and Groveland Correctional Facility taking part.
+Strikes began on February 17, with guards at Collins, Elmira Correctional Facility, Otisville Correctional Facility and Groveland Correctional Facility taking part.
 Twenty-five to 30 state prisons participated on the 18th, and all but one on the day after that.
 Striking guards picketed outside the prisons.
 Guards acknowledged that they were in violation of New York State's Taylor Law, which bars public employees from striking.
 On the 18th a state judge issued a restraining order requiring the strikers to return to work, but it was ignored.
 The NYSCOPBA, without condoning the strike, agreed with the strikers' complaints.
 Strike demands included: